borja-munoz/reservoir-analysis/README.md

 Loading each table from the CSV files has taken ~5 minutes and 40 seconds.

 Once we have loaded all the files, we will create one mega-table where we aggregate all the data, having one record per station and hour.

+### Store database

+The database is stored using Git LFS.

 ## Data Visualization